ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_helloworld.md

 ![My Scripts](../img/scripting/MyScripts.png "This is where all the scripts you have made for this project live."){: .image-frame .center loading="lazy" }

-!!! info
-    You can also configure Core to open in an external editor instead of the built-in editor.
-See the  [editor integrations](extensions.md) page to learn more.
+!!! tip "You can also configure Core to open in an external editor instead of the built-in editor.
+See the [editor integrations](extensions.md) page to learn more."

 ### Writing the Script